imjoy-team/ImJoy/web/public/docs/user_manual.md

 accessed from your current network and is no blocked, e.g. by a firewall.

-Second, currently you can't use ImJoy.io loaded with `https` with the Plugin Engine, because modern browsers do not allow you to make a insecured connection within a SSL secured website.
+Second, currently you can't use ImJoy.io loaded with `https` with the Plugin Engine, because modern browsers do not allow you to make a insecure connection within a SSL secured website.
 So, you will have to switch to the offline version.

 Currently, the recommended way to use ImJoy on a remote computer: